jorisrietveld/Java2/src/Chapter5/Assignments.md

      - Documentation about the classes methods: overloads, return types and what arguments they take.
      - Documentation about the classes Constructors and destructors: an Description, overloads, and what arguments they take.

- - 5.3 **Look up the startsWith method in the documentation for String.
+ - **5.3 Look up the startsWith method in the documentation for String.
 There are two versions.
 Describe in your own words what they do and the differences between them.**
    - Both take an string as first argument, the optional integer argument shifts the index from witch the sequence gets matched.

- - 5.4 **Is there a method in the String class that tests whether a string ends with a given suffix?
+ - **5.4 Is there a method in the String class that tests whether a string ends with a given suffix?
        If so, what is it called and what are its parameters and return type?**
    - Jep,
    ```java
    String.endsWith( surfix )
    ```

- - 5.5 **Is there a method in the String class that returns the number of characters in the string?
+ - **5.5 Is there a method in the String class that returns the number of characters in the string?
        If so, what is it called and what are its parameters?**
    - Jep,
      ```java
      String.length()
      ```

- - 5.6 **If  you  found  methods  for  the  two  tasks  above,  how  did  you  find  them?
-Is  it
-         easy or hard to find methods you are looking for?
+ - **5.6 If  you  found  methods  for  the  two  tasks  above,  how  did  you  find  them?
+Is  it  easy or hard to find methods you are looking for?
 Why?**
     - Intellij auto complete and crtl+Q
+ - **5.7 Find the trim method in the String class’s documentation.
+Write down the signature of that method.
+Write down an example call to that method on a String variable called text.**
- - 5.7 Signature: public String trim()
+   - The signature of the trim method: public String trim()
      ```java
     String text = "  Some Text!  ";
     System.out.println( text.trim() );
       ```
+ - **5.8 Implement this improvement in your version of the tech-support1 project.
+Test it to confirm that it is tolerant of extra space around the word ‘bye’.**
- - 5.8 Done see file [see file](main/SupportSystem.java), line 43
+   - Done see file [see file](main/SupportSystem.java), line 43

+ - **5.9 Improve the code of the SupportSystem class in the tech-support1 project so that case in the input is ignored.
+Use the String class’s toLowerCase method to do this.
+Remember that this method will not actually change the String it is called on, but result in the creation of a new one being created with slightly different contents.**
- - 5.9 Done see file [see file](main/SupportSystem.java), line 43
+   - Done see file [see file](main/SupportSystem.java), line 43

+ - **5.10 Find the equals method in the documentation for class String .
+What is the return type of this method?**
- - 5.10 `boolean`
+   - ```java
+     boolean
+     ```

- - 5.11 Done see file [see file](main/SupportSystem.java), line 45
+ - **5.11 Done see file [see file](main/SupportSystem.java), line 45

- - 5.12
+ - **5.12
    - Random is in package `java.util.Random`
    - It gets pseudo-random bytes.
    - Getting an random integer: ```java (new Random()).nextInt(); ```, Getting an long ```java (new Random()).nextLong();```

- - 5.13
+ - **5.13
  - 5.14
  - 5.15
  - 5.16